jamesclancy/SafeCardGame/README.md

 ## More Persistance and an API

-I am goign to try to save my data in Postgresq which I will hopefully be running a docker container.
+I am going to try to save my data in Postgresq which I will hopefully be running a docker container.

-First I installed [DBeaver|https://dbeaver.io/download/] to administer/ access the new posteges instance.
+First I installed [DBeaver|https://dbeaver.io/download/] to administer/ access the new Postgres instance.

 I then ran